brentp/gobe/README.rst

     6) `strand`: either '+' or '-', the strand of the feature. `HSP`_'s with a +/- match should both be assigned - as the strand.
 If not specified '+' is used.

-    7) `name`: the name of the feature e.g. 'At2g26540'.
+    7) *optional* `name`: the name of the feature e.g. 'At2g26540'.
 Can be anything.
 If not specified `id` is used.

+    8) *optional* `color`: the color of the feature to override that specified by its type. if not specified the value in `type` is used.

 an example looks like ::